 Oak tree in 'Shawshank Redemption' cut up, hauled away

-What remained of a 200-year-old oak tree made famous by the movie "Shawshank Redemption" has been cut up and hauled away by an owner of the north-central Ohio property.
-The Mansfield News-Journal reports Dan Dees said last week he plans to use some of the wood to make a table.
+In this Friday, July 29, 2011, file photo, the tree outside Ohio's Malabar Farm State Park in north-central Ohio that played a key role in the the 1994 film "Shawshank Redemption" appears damaged by high winds.
+What remained of the oak tree made famous by the movie has been cut up and hauled away by an owner of the north-central Ohio property, according to the Mansfield News-Journal.

 Add your comments below